andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

-> Very limited documentation, and will move to stateful authorization
+> Very limited documentation

 * The features will be relate with AWS / Amazon web service
 * Stateless Authorization
 * If you want to implement `database transactions`.
 You must run MongoDB as a `replication set`.
 * If you want to implement `Google SSO`.
 You must have google cloud console account, then create your own SSO / Credential API to get the  `clientId` and `clientSecret`.
 * If you change the environment value of `APP_ENV` to `production`, that will trigger.
-    1. CorsMiddleware will implement `src/configs/middleware.config.ts`.
+    1. CorsMiddleware will implement config from `src/configs/middleware.config.ts`.
     2. Documentation will `disable`.
 * For monitoring, this project will use sentry.io, and only send `500` or `internal server error`.